bramley/phplist-plugin-captcha/README.md

 * The path to the securimage directory on your web site (the default path is `/securimage`)
 * Whether to validate the email address using the BotBouncer class (the default is yes)
+* The prompt for the CAPTCHA field
 * The message to be displayed to the subscriber when the entered CAPTCHA is incorrect
 * The message to be displayed to the subscriber when the email address is rejected
 * Whether to write a record to the event log for each incorrect CAPTCHA and subscription attempt
 * Whether to send an email to the admin for each incorrect CAPTCHA and subscription attempt

+### Internationalisation ###

+If your subscribe pages are in a language other than English then on the Settings page you can change the prompt and messages that are displayed to the subscriber to be in the local language.

+Securimage supports a limited number of languages for the audio playback.
+See <a href="https://www.phpcaptcha.org/documentation/audio-file-settings/#language">Changing language files</a>
+for how to change the language.

 ###Test that it works###

-On your phplist subscription page enter all of the mandatory fields and the wrong value in the CAPTCHA field.
+On your phplist subscription page enter all of the mandatory fields and an incorrect value in the CAPTCHA field.
 The subscription attempt should be rejected.

 Go to <a href="http://www.stopforumspam.com/" target="_blank">Stop Forum Spam</a> and select an email address from the Hot Spam list.